 To help you compensate for presbyopia, your optometrist can prescribe reading glasses, bifocals, trifocals, varifocals or contact lenses.
 Since presbyopia can complicate other common vision conditions like nearsightedness, farsightedness and astigmatism, your optometrist will determine the specific lenses to allow you to see clearly and comfortably.
 You may only need to wear your glasses for close work like reading, but you may find that wearing them all the time is more convenient and beneficial for your vision needs.

-Since the effects of presbyopia continue to change the ability of the crystalline lens to focus properly, periodic changes in your prescription may be necessary to maintain clear and comfortable vision.
+Since the effects of presbyopia continue to change the ability of the crystalline lens to focus properly, periodic changes in your prescription may be necessary to maintain a clear and comfortable vision.